 Again, the anti-Sanders campaign began in 2015.
 Terrible reporting.
 Moving on:

 R. T. Rybak, the former Minneapolis mayor who was vice chairman of the Democratic National Committee in 2016, complained bitterly about the party’s tilt toward Mrs. Clinton back then, and warned that it would backfire if his fellow mainstream Democrats “start with the idea that you’re trying to stop somebody.”

 Rybak clearly missed the mark when he warned in 2016 about the damage it would do to the party if it engaged in trying to “stop somebody,” considering Hillary became the Popular Vote President.
 Why should anyone believe him now?
 Next:

 On Saturday his campaign sent a blistering letter to the Center for American Progress, a Clinton-aligned liberal think tank, accusing them of abetting Mr. Trump’s attacks, of playing a “destructive” role in Democratic politics, and of being beholden to “the corporate money” they receive.

 Finally, this is the smoking gun that proves this article is nonsense.
 Calling the Center for American Progress a “Clinton-aligned liberal think tank” could not be more wrong.
 Clearly they’re now a Buttigieg-aligned liberal think tank.

 CONCLUSION: Given these errors, I rate the claim that Buttigieg attended a “Stop Sanders Movement” meeting with party insiders and corporate donors as false, giving it 3 1/2 Douche bags.

 As such, I encourage you not to read the article below.

-Disclaimer: For the less than brilliant, this article and all content found at DoucheLeaks.com is 100% parody.
+Disclaimer: For the less than brilliant, this article (and all content found at DoucheLeaks.com) is at least 90% parody.